Nolan Arenado Player Props: Cardinals vs. White Sox

 Nolan Arenado At The Plate

-- Arenado has 90 hits, which ranks first among St. Louis hitters this season, while batting .280 with 36 extra-base hits.
+- Arenado leads St. Louis in total hits (92) this season while batting .282 with 38 extra-base hits.

-- Among the qualifying hitters in MLB action, his batting average ranks 33rd, his on-base percentage ranks 77th, and he is 19th in the league in slugging.
+- Among the qualified hitters, he ranks 29th in batting average, while his on-base percentage ranks 76th and he is 11th in slugging.

-- In 34 games this season (41.0%), Arenado has picked up an RBI, and in 15 of those games (18.1%) he had more than one.
-He has also driven in three or more of his team's runs in seven contests.
+- Arenado has driven in a run in 35 games this year (41.7%), including 16 games with more than one RBI (19.0%).
+He has also driven home three or more of his team's runs in eight contests.

-- He has scored in 33 games this year (39.8%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.